fbpx Housing FAQ | University of West Alabama Skip to main content

 Are students required to live on campus?

 Freshmen are required to live on campus for up to one academic year.
-In addition, some University scholarships require an on-campus residency.
-For example, students who receive a Trustee Scholarship award as a new freshman are required to live on campus for their first two years.
-Additional information about the Freshman Residency Requirement is available HERE.
+In addition, some University scholarships require on campus residency.
+For example, students who receive Trustee Scholarship awards as new freshmen are required to live on campus for their first two years.
+View additional information about the Freshman Residency Requirement here.

 How much does it cost to live on campus?

 When you take into consideration the cost of utilities and commuting expenses, living on campus is very reasonable.
-Specific residence hall rates are listed HERE.
+Find out more about specific residence hall rates.

 Are the residence halls safe?

 Living on campus is generally safer than living off campus.
 Since residence halls serve as private residences for a large number of students, security and safety are important concerns.
 The UWA campus is patrolled by campus police officers 24 hours a day, seven days a week.
-Residence halls have fire alarm systems that are tested on a periodic basis, and every residence hall room has a smoke detector.
-In addition, Gilbert, Selden Hall, and Stickney Hall are locked 24 hours a day, 7 days a week to limit access to only those students living in the buildings and their guests.
+Residence halls with fire alarm systems are tested on a periodic basis and every residence hall room has a smoke detector.
+In addition, Gilbert, Selden Hall, and Stickney Hall are locked 24 hours a day, 7 days a week, to limit access to only those students living in the buildings and their guests.

 Do I need renter's insurance?

 Yes.
-The University assumes no liability for personal property damage, loss, or theft, so we strongly encourage students to have renter's insurance unless you are already covered by your parent's homeowner's insurance policy or their renter's insurance policy.
+Since the University assumes no liability for personal property damage, loss or theft, we strongly encourage students to have renter’s insurance unless you are already covered by your parent’s homeowner’s insurance policy or their renter’s insurance policy.
 If your insurance company does not provide property insurance, the Housing Office recommends contacting GradGuard, an official partner of UWA Housing.

 What is furnished in a residence hall room?

-Each resident is provided a desk, chair, bed, closet area, and several drawers in a dresser cabinet.
-Click HERE for more information about Gilbert Hall for freshmen or HERE for upperclass residence halls.
+Each resident is provided with a desk, chair, bed, closet area and several drawers in a dresser cabinet.

 Where can I find out when the residence halls open and close and other important dates?

-Below are other times halls open and close.
-See the University academic calendar for important university dates.
+Check out the Move-In Schedule for the full Move-in Day schedule.
+Below are other times that halls open and close.
+See the University Academic Calendar for important university dates.

 • Halls open in the Spring on Registration Day.